-Upon first becoming eligible for health insurance coverage, all eligible employees have 60 calendar days to enroll in such insurance coverage.
+Upon first becoming eligible for health insurance coverage, all eligible employees have 60 calendar days to enroll in such coverage.
 Employees failing to enroll within the specified time frame shall be deemed to have waived coverage under the plans.
-Eligible employees who are not covered under the plan may elect to participate at the next Open Enrollment period by signing the required enrollment forms, or upon the occurrence of a Qualifying Life Event, as permitted under IRS regulations or other applicable law.
+Eligible employees who are not covered under the plan may elect to participate at the next Open Enrollment period by submitting the required enrollment forms, or upon the occurrence of a Qualifying Status Change Event, as permitted under IRS regulations.

-2.3 Medical Insurance: Full-time Employees
+2.3 Health Insurance Options

-The County shall provide medical insurance coverage for eligible employees and dependents in one of several plans.
-The plans shall, at minimum, include a PPO and an HMO plan.
-The County may modify the number and type of plans available, and plan design, subject to prior notice and will be available for discussion with Association representatives.
+The County shall continue to provide options for health insurance coverage for eligible employees and dependents in one of several plans.
+The plans shall, at a minimum, include a PPO and an HMO plan.
+The County may modify the number and type of plans available, subject to prior notice, and will be available for discussion with Association representatives.
 Health plans offered to employees may be either self-funded by the County or fully insured.
 If any plan is self-funded, a plan document shall be adopted by the Board of Supervisors.
-Employees may optout of medical insurance coverage at the time of their initial opportunity to enroll, at a life event, or during each open enrollment period for which they are eligible for benefits, by completing an Enrollment form and selecting the Opt Out option.

-A list of current County plan offerings is available on the County's website (www.sigov.org) under the Human Resources-Benefits section.
+A list of current County plan offerings is available on the County's website (www.sjgov.org) under the Human Resources-Benefits section.

-2.3.1 Medical Insurance Premiums: Full-time Employees
+2.3.1 Premiums

-The County will pay 80% of the premium and the employee will pay 20% of the premium for employees electing the standard PPO or the standard HMO plans at all tier levels (employee only, employee plus one, employee plus family).
-Standard plans are noted on the County's website.
+The County will pay 80% of the premium and the employee shall pay 20% of the premium for the lowest cost PPO plan or the lowest cost HMO plan for any coverage tier level elected by the employee.

-For employees electing the buy-up PPO Plan, the County shall contribute at the same coverage level as the standard PPO Plan County contribution at all tier levels.
-Employees will pay the difference between the County contribution and the full rate of the buy-up PPO Plan at each coverage level.
+For employees electing a higher-cost plan, the County shall contribute at the same coverage level as the County contribution for the lower cost plan.
+Employees will pay the difference between the County contribution and the full rate of the higher cost at each coverage tier level.